Deus Ex: Invisible War: Critical reception

-Computer and Video Games called both versions of the game enjoyable despite elements of world building and gameplay not carried over from the original lessened the experience.
+Computer and Video Games called both versions of the game enjoyable despite elements of world building and gameplay not carried over from the original.
 Eurogamer's Rob Fahay, while noting that its focus on some aspects of the first game over others left it at a disadvantage, still called it "excellent".
 Adam Biessener and Justin Leeper of Game Informer, respectively reviewing the PC and Xbox versions, praised the variety of choices in gameplay and the quality of the story and voice performances, calling both great examples of games within the science fiction genre.
 GamePro praised the story, its extensive voice acting, the number of choices available in gameplay progression and the completion of objectives.

 GameSpot's Greg Kasavin, who reviewed both versions, praised the game's ambition and the elements that worked, but said that people would focus on the faults with its narrative delivery and gameplay structure; he summed up the game as a "great and original experience that's well worthwhile".
 Steve Butts of IGN said that, while some would say the gameplay made too many concessions towards casual players, it was still a well-built and enjoyable video game, praising most of the alterations made by the developers.
 Ryan McCaffrey of Official Xbox Magazine called the game a "brilliant RPG" despite noting its short length, praising its narrative, gameplay freedom, and in-game physics.
 Kieron Gillen, reviewing the game for PC Gamer, praised the game's wide variety of choice despite some elements such as the biomod upgrade system not evolving.
 He noted that the elements that had not been directly carried over from Deus Ex would taint people's perception of the game.

 General praise went to the variety of choice in its narrative and gameplay, despite the former being seen as lacking in places and the latter being held back by other factors such as the limitations of the Biomod upgrade system and its limited environment sizes.
 Poor AI behavior was also a recurring criticism.
 The Xbox version was praised for its performance and graphics despite several reviewers noting distracting drops in frame rate and other technical issues.
 The PC version was frequently criticized as having similar frame rate issues in addition to problems with the controls, the necessity for a powerful computer to run the game properly, and the fact that the game was scaled down to run on the Xbox.

 Accolades

 As part of his review, McCaffrey named the game as "Editor's Choice".
 At the National Academy of Video Game Trade Reviewers 2003 awards ceremony, Invisible War was nominated for awards in the "Character Design" and "Lighting/Texturing" categories.
 At the 2004 Game Developers Choice Awards, Pacotti and Paetsch were nominated in the "Excellence in Writing" category for their work on the game.
-At that year's Academy of Interactive Arts & Sciences awards, the game was nominated in the "Computer Role-Playing Game of the Year" and "Console First Person Action Game of the Year" categories.
+At that year's Interactive Achievement Awards, the game was nominated in the categories of "Computer Role-Playing Game of the Year" and "Console First-Person Action Game of the Year".